 The purpose of the Audit Committee is to establish formal and transparent arrangements regarding financial reporting and internal control principles and to maintain an appropriate relationship with the company's auditors.
-The Committee formally met four times during the year and again in January 2022 to review the FY2021 accounts and the audit findings report.
+The Committee formally met three times during the year and again in January and February 2023 to review the audit plan and FY2023 accounts and the audit findings report respectively.
 The Chair of the Committee met regularly with the Head of Finance.